DecentricCorp/EmblemHDScheme/Readme.md

     Split Keys To Paths
       ✓ returns array of integer paths
     Derive children
-      ✓ Derives valid HDKeys (75ms)
+      ✓ Derives valid HDKeys (82ms)
     Derive specific child
-      ✓ Derives expected key when provided an index of 0 (180ms) ✓ Derives expected key when provided an index of 1 (77ms) ✓ Derives expected key when provided an index greater than 16 (130ms) ✓ Derives expected key when provided an index less than 16 (64ms) Generate Dat Key
+      ✓ Derives expected key when provided an index of 0 (185ms) ✓ Derives expected key when provided an index of 1 (76ms) ✓ Derives expected key when provided an index greater than 16 (140ms) ✓ Derives expected key when provided an index less than 16 (65ms) Generate Dat Key
       ✓ should generate a random ed25519 keypairs
       ✓ should generate deterministic keys when provided a known seed Generate Dat
       ✓ creates a valid dat from provided key
-      ✓ generates 16 Dat objects when no qty is provided (166ms)
+      ✓ generates 16 Dat objects when no qty is provided (195ms)

+  Emblem Dat server
+    ✓ processes single file upload (6447ms)
+    ✓ processes multi file upload (10771ms)
+    ✓ processes nested multi file upload (22146ms)

   Dat storage
-    ✓ stores data in single dat (191ms)
+    ✓ stores data in single dat (187ms)
-    ✓ dat is servable over http (228ms)
+    ✓ dat is servable over http (234ms)
-    ✓ should return secret and shadowed collection when passed folder path (275ms) ✓ should be able to read metadata from shadowed collection of one file (386ms) ✓ should be able to read metadata from shadowed collection of multiple files (351ms) ✓ should be able to read metadata from shadowed collection of multiple and nested files (402ms) ✓ should hash file content into shadow metadata (379ms) ✓ should encrypt secret collection content (404ms) ✓ secret collection content should be decryptable (357ms) ✓ should be able to reconstruct the metadata from a publicKey (397ms)
+    ✓ should return secret and shadowed collection when passed folder path (406ms) ✓ should be able to read metadata from shadowed collection of one file (409ms) ✓ should be able to read metadata from shadowed collection of multiple files (446ms) ✓ should be able to read metadata from shadowed collection of multiple and nested files (359ms) ✓ should hash file content into shadow metadata (413ms) ✓ should encrypt secret collection content (404ms) ✓ secret collection content should be decryptable (486ms) ✓ should be able to reconstruct the metadata from a publicKey (395ms)

-  28 passing (6s)
+   31 passing (9s)
 ```